 Who am I

-I am Patrick and run this website and I was born in 1954.
-These days I have advanced multiple sclerosis; I try to lead as active a life as possible but balance and walking problems get in the way.
+I am Patrick and I have advanced multiple sclerosis; I try to lead as active a life as possible but balance and walking problems get in the way.
 Also I am not allowed to drive because of double vision, another kind gift from multiple sclerosis (MS)

 In 1994 I visited my doctor because I had double vision.
 Several months later I was diagnosed with relapsing remitting multiple sclerosis.
 I had no idea what this meant and in those days there was almost no help for people who had been diagnosed and the internet did not exist.
 The double vision only affected me when I was physically exhausted.
 Another issue, the grass was a different shade of green depending which eye I looked through.